Cite Lost Plays Database

 Wrap the name of the Lost Plays Database in a <title> element with the @level attribute and the value "m".
 The database should be cited by its full title.

-Wrap the lost play in a <title> element with the @level attribute and the value "u" if you are talking about the play as a play.
+Wrap the lost play in a <title> element with the @level attribute and the value "u" if you are discussing the play as a play.
 We know the play existed but it may never have been published.

-Make note that the Lost Plays Database plays do not have identification numbers.
-We use the play’s URL in place of this because it is just as unique.
+Note that the Lost Plays Database plays do not have identification numbers.
+We use the play’s URL in place of the identification numbers because it is just as unique.
 After wrapping the title of the play, you will wrap it in the <ref> element with a @target attribute that points to the URL.

-If the name of the play is not mentioned in the sentence we have two options:
+If the name of the play is not mentioned in the sentence there are two options:

 If you are quoting from, paraphrasing, or acknowledging the wiki in the Lost Plays Database, the wiki page has the title of the play as its page title.
 Wrap the wiki page in a <title> element with the @level attribute and the value "a".